Travel Category

 Periyar in monsoon

 Periyar is one of the most well-known national parks in southern India that extends around the banks of a vast artificial lake.
-This is place among the list of places to visit in India in monsoon is recommended to visit for people who love to explore wildlife during the best possible weather in the country. known for its beautiful elephants, and you can take the 30-minute elephant rides through the jungle.
+This is place among the list of places to visit in India in monsoon is recommended to visit for people who love to explore wildlife safaris in india during the best possible weather in the country. known for its beautiful elephants, and you can take the 30-minute elephant rides through the jungle.

 So, if you are making plans to visit India, monsoon is a good time.
 There is lots to see, do and experience.
 Savor the rains and collect memories of a lifetime.